Fizzul06/malaysia-weathers/README.md

 Malaysia Weather

-Some random ahh app i made using godot and data.gov.my weather API
+A Weather Application for android I made using godot and data.gov.my weather API

+The APK file is available to download at [Release page]((https://github.com/Fizzul06/malaysia-weathers/releases)).